leochutw/CS_Note/github.md

 ## github search
-I've got quite a lot of information in my github account, so searching within my repositories will be useful, particularly on Markdown files I've written.
-Fortunately github allows users to search all public repositories, but I just need to search within my own repositories to recall my memory from my markdown notes.
+I intend to store my notes in my github account, lots of notes will be made and searching within this note repository becomes imperative, particularly MarkDown files are pure text.
+Fortunately `github` allows users to search (clikc on top left corner on the github page) all public repositories so that I can recall the information I've recorded down.  *NOTE*(update 2022): github.dev integrates VSCode onto web which makes online code/MarkDown editing much easier.

 Please refer to github's documentation on [search on github](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github) and [about search](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github).